devangnithin/automium/README.md

 #use cases will be updated.

 #Steps.
-1. Clone/download this code and build using mvn clean install command so that jars are available in .m2.
-Currently the jars are not available in nexus.

-2. Create a new maven project for automation testing of your project and add the following dependency.
+1. Create a new maven project for automation testing of your project and add the following dependency.
 ```
 	<dependency>
             <groupId>com.nithind.automium</groupId>